TEENA2004/TEENA2004/README.md

 I am not focused only on coding — I am focused on understanding systems, industries, decision-making, and real-world problem solving using data and technology.

-My long-term vision is to grow in the space of **tech + business + analytics**, gain industry exposure, and build a strong foundation for future entrepreneurship and investment.
+My long-term vision is to grow in the space of **Tech , Business and  Analytics**, gain industry exposure, and build a strong foundation for future entrepreneurship and investment.

 ---